barak/mit-scheme/src/README.txt

            and OS configuration from the ``ucode'' source distribution and it will still work with the pre-compiled binary release of the matching runtime library from the binary releases.
-           (By the way, this flexible linkage is accomplished courtesy of the "utabmd.bin" file in `lib/'.
-Thank you, "utabmd"!)

  Details:  Following is a bit more context and detail followed by the
            instructions for building just the MIT/GNU Scheme microcode